uta-org/uzLib.Lite/README.md

 - Do a more friendly compilation (select paths of compilation more easily)
 - Check for unusable `usings` in code
 - Disable AssetDatabase refresh while uzLibe.Lite is compiling through WebSockets
+- Make backups of the ExternalCode, in case we didn't saved the code on the lib part
+- Automerge changes from local Unity projects in the ExternalCode part

 ## Donate